Top online payment options in Nigeria

 Their partnership with major local banks and long standing reputation has helped it into the top platforms to receive international payment in African countries.

-With its over 4000 pick-up points in Nigeria, Western Union allows its users to send and receive money from Nigeria, seamlessly.
+With its over 4000 pick-up points in Nigeria, Western Union allows its users to send and receive money from Nigeria, seamlessly either as cash at specific points or bank transfers.

-Paystack is another top payment platform one can use to receive international payment in Nigeria.
+Paystack is a top payment gateway one can use to receive international payment in Nigeria.
+It is popular with users running big platforms like ecommerce, retail stores, subscription service etc.

-As a solid Fintech company, Paystack claims to have over two million customers in Nigeria alone.
+As a popular African grown Fintech company, Paystack claims to have over two million customers in Nigeria alone.
 Users in Nigeria, Kenya and South Africa are eligible to receive international payment using Paystack.

 One outstanding thing about Paystack is that it has integration options for different CMS platforms including WordPress.
 Meaning that if you have an online stores on those platforms, you can easily integrate its payment system for your clients.

-Another notable feature from Paystack is its ecommerce platform.
+Another notable feature from Paystack is its ecommerce platform creation option.
 With this setup, you can create and host your own products on their online stores while using their payment system.
+One major setback with Paystack is that it is most popularly used as a Payment Gateway and currently pays in the local currency of the recipient.

 Final Words